• Skip to main content

 The Bridge for Youth is a safe and accepting place for all youth, and everyone is welcome.

-How do I know if you have a room for me to stay at The Bridge?
+How do I know if you have room for me to stay at The Bridge?

-3. DOWNLOAD the YSNMN app or visit the YSNMN website for real-time updates on bed availability
+3. Visit the YSNMN website for real-time updates on bed availability

 Once you reach out to us, together we’ll explore what comes next and provide support along the way.